Office hours

 Law School

-Dr Emma Marshall joined the Law School in September 2020 as a postdoctoral researcher, and has been a lecturer in the Law School since July 2022.
-Emma's research focuses on national policy issues around access to justice, particularly in the context of legal aid provision and the impact of the Legal Aid, Sentencing and Punishment of Offenders Act 2012.
-Emma has a background working in the third sector with regional and national charities, and is interested in developing collaborative ways of working both within and beyond academic settings.
-Emma is currently a member of the steering group for the Routes network, and is a co-lead of the Justice and Violence Studies research network.
+Emma has a background working in the not-for-profit sector with regional and national charities, and is committed to collaborative ways of working both within and beyond academic settings.
+Prior to becoming an academic, Emma ran a drop-in centre for refugees and is now a trustee for the charity Refugee Support Devon.
+She is currently a member of the steering group for the Routes network, and is a co-lead of the Justice and Violence Studies research network.